 This is another high-value item and its worth depends on the which transmission you have and how many miles are on your car.
 You can expect to sell a used transmission for at least $200.

 Whether or not you decide to sell your car for parts or sell it whole depends on how much time and energy you want to invest in the process.
 A car that’s ready to be junked still has value in its parts, but unless you’re ready to tackle removing those parts and finding a seller, it’s not worth the trouble.

-A quicker and easier solution is to sell the whole car.
+A quicker and easier solution is to sell the whole car to companies that offer cash for junk cars.
 You get paid more quickly and it takes far less time.
 You can also rest assured that your car will be properly disposed of with all its parts sold or recycled without the risk of harming the environment.